jamespizzurro/picket-line-notifier/README.md

 ## Project Roadmap

 * Automatically create new issues on [our GitHub repository's Issues page](https://github.com/jamespizzurro/picket-line-notifier/issues) for newly active or inactive strikes to make it easier for maintainers to know when to update the strikes list.
+* Allow users to quickly browse all active strikes by clicking the extension's icon in their browser, and allow them to click on any strike in the list to learn more.
 * Add support for Apple's Safari web browser and submit it to Apple's App Store.

 ## Credits